OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/automation/automation-hrw-run-runbooks.md

     [OutputType([string])]

-    # Set hello password used for this certificate
+    # Set the password used for this certificate
     $Password = "YourStrongPasswordForTheCert"

     # Stop on errors
     $ErrorActionPreference = 'stop'

-    # Get hello management certificate that will be used toomake calls into Azure Service Management resources
+    # Get the management certificate that will be used to make calls into Azure Service Management resources
     $RunAsCert = Get-AutomationCertificate -Name "AzureRunAsCertificate"

-    # location toostore temporary certificate in hello Automation service host
+    # location to store temporary certificate in the Automation service host
     $CertPath = Join-Path $env:temp  "AzureRunAsCertificate.pfx"

-    # Save hello certificate
+    # Save the certificate
     $Cert = $RunAsCert.Export("pfx",$Password)
     Set-Content -Value $Cert -Path $CertPath -Force -Encoding Byte | Write-Verbose